 Beginning in 1972, the Gude Garden was created as a memorial to Adolph Gude, Sr. who was a prominent local nurseryman.
 M-NCPPC landscape architect Hans Hanses designed the Japanese-style landscape of soft rolling hills and ponds as well as the Japanese Teahouse overlooking the ponds.

 The Teahouse is located on an island planted with bamboo, unusual conifers, and ground covers.
 The Gude family donated many of the specimen trees and shrubs, including the beech trees, blue Atlas cedars, southern magnolia, and most of the conifers on the island.
 The Kousa dogwood collection was added in 1991.
 Over the years, the ponds have become home to many species of wildlife and colorful Japanese carp (koi) donated from private collections.
+In 2006 a labyrinth was installed by staff and volunteers.
+The ponds and dams located in the Gude Garden were repaired and restored to their original beauty and function in 2014 and a new Labyrinth was installed.

-The Trial Garden is located along a hillside overlooking the eastside of the Conservatories.
+The Trial Garden is located along a hillside overlooking the east side of the Conservatories.
 In spring, over 10,000 spring flowering bulbs are featured followed by summer displays of new and unusual plant varieties, imaginative design ideas, and changing theme gardens.
 These six asymmetrically curved beds formed by brick walls of varying heights are currently host to a vegetable display bed, a Low Maintenance Bed, and a bed featuring annuals from the All American Selections Program.
 In autumn, thousands of garden mums complete the season in blaze of color.

 A new Rain Garden was installed in the fall of 2007 and planting will be completed in the spring of 2008.
 It is located to the right of the entrance to the Conservatories in the area that was formerly called the Rock Garden.
 The rain garden was designed by Ann English of the Low Impact Development Center.
 Image Gallery of the Rain Garden construction.
 Rain Garden planting plan (pdf, 263KB).
 For more information on Rain Gardens and Rainscapes visit the Montgomery County Department of Environmental Protection Rainscapes web site.